TimeleapLabs/unchained/quickstart.md

 cp conf.local.yaml.template conf.local.yaml
 ```

-Edit it and set a name for your node with the `name` variable, set the MongoDB username and password to the ones you defined in the previous step, and the url of the MongoDB local instance to `mongodb`.
+Edit it and set a name for your node, and set the MongoDB username and password to the ones you defined in the previous step, and the url of the MongoDB local instance to `mongodb`.

 #### Lite node